Failure is a double-edged sword

 - 65% of businesses fail in the first ten years

-In fact, only a quarter of startups are estimated to evade small business failure and make it year 15.
+In fact, only a quarter of startups are estimated to evade small business failure and make it to year 15.
 That may seem alarming, but you’re also sure to notice that it hasn’t stopped ambitious entrepreneurs from trying.
 In 2019, there were over 770,000 startups in the United States that were less than a year old, an increase on the 733,490 recorded in 2017.
 For those that make it, success can be major.
 However, even for the more modest ventures, the achievement of setting up a business will be a merited source of pride and joy.
 Making a tangible business entity from what was once just an idea requires a boldness and dedication that signals success in its own right.
 This shouldn’t be overlooked.

 2020 brought with it an economic catastrophe that no one could have predicted.
 While the future remains a source of uncertainty, estimates for next year suggest there may be tough times ahead for almost half of small businesses if economic conditions don’t improve.
 However, small businesses have also proven able to be more responsive to change than their larger counterparts, with entrepreneurs jumping on the opportunities offered by the pandemic to forge new business—demonstrating the key traits a truly tenacious small business needs